Spain – Marine Conservation in Barcelona

 Schedule at a Glance (Recommended minimum of 2 weeks):

-Day 3-6, Tue-Fri: Scuba lessons and certification occurs in the mornings.
+Day 3-6, Tue-Fri: Scuba lessons and certification occurs in the mornings from 09:00am until 02:00 pm.
 Learn from professionals how to scuba dive and clean the ocean floor of debris.
 Learn the basics of underwater exploration and get certified.
-During the week in the afternoons and evenings there are team workshops such as yoga, meditation, mindfulness, martial arts and indoor rock climbing.
+During the week in the afternoons you’ll have free time to relax or explore the beautiful city of Barcelona.

 Day 7-8, Sat-Sun: Free weekend.
 Explore Barcelona, take Spanish lessons, or enroll in other activities we have programmed.
 Departure is on a Saturday.